 Provide directory path discovery services to an inferior version of this executable that is determining build parameters.

-By default, dno_bpp looks for platforms.txt and boards.txt files in the paths specified in:
+By default, dno_bpp looks for platforms.txt, platforms.local.txt, boards.txt and boards.local.txt files in the paths specified in:

 ~/.dno_boards_paths